Skip to main content

 :whale: Docker image for contributors

-For contributors running experiments on cloud GPU instances, we provide a pre-built Docker image that includes all necessary dependencies and configurations and the Dockerfile for building your custom Docker images.
-This allows you to quickly launch an experiment-ready container with minimal setup.
-Please refer to DOCKER.md for further details.
+For contributors running experiments on cloud GPU instances, we provide a pre-built Docker image with all the necessary dependencies and a Dockerfile to build your own custom images.
+This lets you launch an experiment-ready container with minimal setup.
+See DOCKER.md for further details.

 :racehorse: Quickstart